 The USER mode functionality allows the rider to select any of the DCT shift patterns with the preferred permutations of the other parameters – power delivery, engine braking, ABS and HSTC.

 - Sharp, slim and aggressive SUV styling

 - Honda Smartphone Voice Control System offers smartphone link through 5-inch TFT display

 - Twin LED headlights include Daytime Running Lights

-- Large 22L storage space includes a glovebox, and houses a USB charger
+- Large 22L storage space includes a glovebox, and houses a USB-C charger

-The X-ADV’s unique head-turning styling, originally conceived and developed by Honda’s R&D team in Italy, became slimmer and sharper in 2021.
-The silhouette still deliberately upright, but with each body-panel honed to create stronger intent.
+The X-ADV’s unique head-turning styling (conceived and developed by Honda’s R&D team in Italy) evolved for 21YM to become slimmer and sharper; the silhouette deliberately upright, with each body-panel honed with strong intent.